Mosquito in a dream with translucent silver wings drifting through soft twilight air

 She has bitten.
 Or is biting.
 And you feel — not only pain, but something leaving.
 Drop by drop.

 Drop by drop — this is the key.
 Each bite alone is insignificant.
 But cumulatively — it is a loss.
 It is exhaustion.
 It is the “I don’t understand why I feel so terrible.”
+Out of a wound large enough to see and difficult to close, the same draining of life force returns in dreams of bleeding that is hard to stop — the slow loss made undeniable, no longer drop by drop but visibly flowing.

 Ask yourself: “Is there a ‘mosquito’ in my life — a person, a situation, an obligation — that takes from me drop by drop, and I don’t notice until I am empty?
 What would it take to stop this?”

 Astrological note: A blood-drinking mosquito evokes Neptune or Pluto in the 7th house, or Neptune transiting through the 7th house.
-Pisces and Libra with Neptune in the 7th carry this theme of imperceptible parasitism in relationships.
+Pisces and Libras with Neptune in the 7th carry this theme of imperceptible parasitism in relationships.
 If Neptune is now transiting your 7th house — clarity in relationships is critically important.

 Flies appear where something has spoiled.
 They are not there by accident.
 In this image there is not only revulsion — but a signal: something needs cleaning.

 Flies don’t create decay — they signal it.
 They come to what is already there.
 This matters: the problem is not the flies.
 The problem is what they are pointing to.
+When the same recognition that something good has gone past its time arrives as the spoiling itself rather than the buzzing that follows, the dream takes the shape of rotting fruits — the cause shown plainly where before only the symptom buzzed.

 Ask yourself: “What in my life have ‘flies landed on’ — what needs to be cleared out, finished, cleaned up?
 What has long been ‘lying around’ and needs to be removed rather than left to decay on its own?”